 Life is Strange

 Without a major licence to hang onto, the original Life is Strange could have escaped your notice, even though it features every bit as engrossing a story as The Walking Dead or other episodic adventure game.
 The five episodes, which follow teenage girl Max after she discovers she can turn back time, feature fantastic voice acting and twists and turns that will have you guessing until the very end.
 And the best part about it is that your actions determine the outcome.
-An excellent sequel has also started recently.
+Its excellent sequel is also well worth your time.

 A bizarre hybrid of footy, driving sims and Robot Wars, Rocket League in an online multiplayer team game that's become a massive cult hit.
 Two teams of up to eight players have to basically use their rocket-powered cars to force a giant football into their opponents' goal.
 Bonkers and brilliant in equal measure.